heaphyg/mock/part-2-css-layout/README.md

 ## Objectives

-For this challenge, your task is to modify the `main.css` file to style the page so that the end result looks like the image below. **You should NOT need to change the markup in `index.html` to achieve the result.**
+For this challenge, your task is to modify the `main.css` file to style the page so that the end result looks like video below:

 [See this video](http://vimeo.com/69663952) for an example of the final product.

+**You should NOT need to change the markup in `index.html` to achieve the result.**

 ## Useful Notes / Tidbits